Paulinho da Costa

+Da Costa will receive a star on the Hollywood Walk of Fame in 2026, and is the first Brazilian-born entertainer to receive a star.

 Early life and career

 Da Costa was born in Irajá, a neighborhood in the city of Rio de Janeiro, Brazil, and as a child began learning the pandeiro.
 He began performing in the samba parades in Rio de Janeiro and later joined the youth wing of Portela's Bateria, the rhythm section of a samba school.
 He became one of the most internationally known percussionists to emerge from the Samba Schools of Brazil (Escola de Samba).
 As a teen, da Costa traveled extensively with samba trios and quartets, Brazilian ensembles and Carnaval orchestras.
 His association with these groups offered him the opportunity to participate in music festivals around the world, in a troupe led by Jorge Goulart and Nora Ney.

 Da Costa further developed his musical ability after being exposed to jazz and Cuban music and expanded the range of percussion instruments he could play.
 He later toured Europe and the Middle East with a Brazilian ensemble together with Waldir Maia e Alcione in 1970.
-In 1972, Paulinho participated in the Festival International da Canção in the Maracanãzinho, performing the song Fio Maravilha, written about the soccer player Fio Maravilha, with Maria Alcina.
+In 1972, Paulinho participated in the Festival Internacional da Canção in the Maracanãzinho, performing the song Fio Maravilha, written about the soccer player Fio Maravilha, with Maria Alcina.

 In 1972, da Costa moved to Los Angeles and played with Sergio Mendes from 1973 until 1976.
 He was introduced to Norman Granz by Dizzy Gillespie and was signed to Granz' label, Pablo Records.
 Da Costa's association with Granz and Pablo Records made it possible for him to receive permanent resident status in the US.
 Da Costa went on to record three solo albums under Pablo Records.

-While in Los Angeles, Da Costa also worked with other artists and gained notoriety.
+While in Los Angeles, da Costa also worked with other artists and gained notoriety.
 The first album he recorded in Los Angeles was with a group called the Miracles.
 He played on their number one charting song, "Love Machine", in 1975.
 Da Costa coproduced Ella Abraça Jobim with Ella Fitzgerald.
 He also worked extensively with Dizzy Gillespie, Joe Pass, and Milt Jackson.
-Moreover, Da Costa ventured into a variety of genres and recorded with artists such as Earth, Wind and Fire, Donna Summer, Tavares, Michael Jackson, Madonna, Rod Stewart, Lionel Richie, Gloria Gaynor, and others.
+Moreover, da Costa ventured into a variety of genres and recorded with artists such as Earth, Wind & Fire, Donna Summer, Tavares, Michael Jackson, Madonna, Rod Stewart, Lionel Richie and Gloria Gaynor.

 Da Costa toured with his band and performed at Montreux Jazz Festival in 1977.